 Nottingham tram network serves the city centre and many of the outlying suburbs and villages.
 You'll find stops in key locations around the city, including right outside our City Campus and just a short walk from our Clifton Campus.

 Tickets are usually £2.20 for a single trip, but you can use your Smartcard as a student travel pass to get discounted travel.
+If you're travelling to our Clifton Campus by car, use the Clifton South (NG11 8BF) park and ride service and purchase a discounted £1.50 return ticket.
 Academic term passes are available from £89, or you can get an academic year pass for £229.

 Travelling by bus